-Another difference from a halfway house is sober living homes are not co-ed and can be further divided by specific age groups.
+Another difference from a halfway house is that a sober living home is usually not co-ed and can be further segmented by specific age groups.
 For example, here at New Life House, our homes are designed for young men in specific age ranges.
 We find that providing age requirements in our homes helps our young men form better bonds and friendships with their peers and further reinforces their desire to live sober lifestyles.

 Which Is Right for Me?

 Both halfway houses and sober living homes provide transitional residency for young men who have completed rehab but are not year ready to live independently.
 Additionally, both types of homes have structured environments and the support many young men need in early recovery.

 Deciding which is right for you depends on your specific needs and the severity of your addiction.
 It would be best to consider your goals and expectations and what you hope to achieve during your time in a sober house.

 Most importantly, think about what options are available, such as job placement assistance, educational assistance, and access to ongoing outpatient recovery programs.
 Then, choose a home that provides exactly what you need and want.

 Sober Living Houses for Young Men in Los Angeles